Lets admit it : Copenhagen is not a cheap place. VAT is 25%, Minimum wage is 120 DKK, making it one of the most expensive citys in Europe.

 In Refshaleøen, the old B&W shipyard there is a fantastic huge market in all even weekends.
 This is where the traders have there store room, and it seems endless.

-When there are Street partys it mostly follow with a flea market.
+Local Street partys are mostly followed with a flea market.
 Private people sell out of there own things, and you can always find something.
 90 % women clothes 10 % mens clothes and a lot of kids toys.

 There are indoor Flea markets, and you pay an entry fee around 30 kr.
-Check our weekly blog.
+Check my weekly blog.

 We are some people who still like to hold the good old Vinyl records in our hands, and feel the wheight of it.
 Best music stores are: